-Effect on th e profits (1 nccec) Units: NT\$ thousands Item Account 2021 2020 Future measures Interest revenue 258 929 The Company's liquidity is reasonable.
-The decrease in interest income in 2021 Changes in interest Interest expenses 13,193 was mainly due to the decrease in time deposits (including pledged assets); the decrease in interest expenses in 2021 mainly due to the reduction of interest expenses by repaying bank loans.
-Therefore, fluctuations in interest rate have little impact on the Company.
-Changes in exchange rate Exchange gain (loss), net (16,706) (17,533) The Company will adopt a strategy of balance between accounts receivable and payable to reduce exchange rate risk.
+Effect on th e profits (le osses) Units: NT\$ thousands Item Account 2022 2021 Future measures Interest revenue 710 258 The Company's liquidity is reasonable.
+The increase in interest income in 2022 Changes in interest Interest expenses 13,644 13,193 was mainly due to the increase in time deposits (including pledged assets); the increase in interest expenses in 2022 was mainly due to the issuance of convertible bonds.
+Therefore, fluctuations in interest rates have little impact on the Company.
+Changes in exchange rate Exchange gain (loss), net 41,047 (16,706) The Company will adopt a strategy of balance between accounts receivable and payable to reduce exchange rate risk.
 In addition, the Company collects foreign exchange market information at any time to keep track of foreign exchange market trends, prepare cash flow forecasts, grasp the supply and demand of foreign currencies, propose appropriate hedging policies and methods, and timely buy and sell foreign currencies to reduce the exchange losses caused by the appreciation of the TWD.
 Inflation - - - The company is less affected by inflation.

-B. The Company's policy regarding high-risk investments, highly leveraged investments, loans to other parties, endorsements, guarantees, and derivatives transaction; the main reasons for the profits/ losses generated thereby; and response measures to be taken in the future.
+B. The Company's policy regarding high-risk investments, highly leveraged investments, loans to other parties, endorsements, guarantees, and derivatives transaction; the main reasons for the profits/losses generated thereby; and response measures to be taken in the future.